-F. Insurance: University insurance programs provide coverage for the following:

-- BFB-BUS-81 covers personal injury and property damage to others that is caused by University Vehicles when they are operated in the course of official University business, including authorized ridesharing programs.
-This coverage is in effect whether or not the driver is a University employee.
-Additionally, this coverage is in effect for personal injuries to University employees resulting from Vehicle accidents occurring during the course of authorized trips on official University business. - 2.
-BFB-BUS-81 covers employees for injuries sustained during the direct round-trip commute between home and the authorized worksite for all University employees participating in vanpools, bus-pools, guaranteed ride home programs, and other ridesharing program utilizing University vehicles. - 3.
-BFB-BUS-81 covers general purpose, rideshare, and specialized vehicles administered by the Fleet Operations Units or by other University departments.

-Costs for damages due to the careless operation or intentional misuse of vehicles shall not be recovered through this Program.
+- F. INSURANCE: University of California insurance programs provide coverage for the following: - Business and Finance Bulletin BUS-81/Insurance Programs covers personal injury and property damage to others that is caused by University vehicles when they are operated in the course of official University business, including authorized ridesharing programs.
+This coverage is in effect whether or not the driver is a University employee and covers personal injuries to University employees resulting from vehicle accidents occurring during the course of authorized trips on official University business. - Business and Finance Bulletin BUS-81/Insurance Programs covers employees for injuries sustained during the direct round-trip commute between home and the authorized worksite for all University employees participating in vanpools, bus-pools, guaranteed ride home programs, and other ridesharing programs utilizing University of California vehicles. - Business and Finance Bulletin BUS-81/Insurance Programs covers general purpose, rideshare, and specialized vehicles administered by the Fleet Operations Units or by other University of California departments.
+Costs for damages due to the careless operation or intentional misuse of vehicles shall not be recovered through this Program. - 4.

-- 4. BFB-G-28 provides details on insurance coverage for personal Vehicles used for University business. - 5.
 University insurance programs do not provide coverage for the following: - a.
-Personal injuries sustained by non-University employees driving University vanpools. - Personal injuries sustained by students and non-University employees driving non-University Vehicles.
+Personal injuries sustained by non-University of California employees driving University of California vanpools. - b.
+Personal injuries sustained by students and non-University of California employees driving non-University vehicles.